|

 Boxer, born 19-- in -- a Hancock High School hockey player, including the

-1987 State Runner-Up team.
+1987 State Runner-Up team in his senior year.
 Jay, a son of Herb, went on to play two seasons for

 Marc